 Modern cloud-based practice management systems provide access to vital practice data across multiple locations from anywhere and on any device.
 This level of access negates operational and administrative hassles while increasing the overall efficiency and productivity of the business.
 They provide a single source of truth for groups and DSOs to access and monitor real-time data on practice performance.

-Legacy systems have all of the practice’s patient records and other sensitive information stored locally, on-site, on computer hard drives, or on practice servers.
-This leaves them vulnerable to theft or damage, in spite of backups and security routines.
+Legacy systems have the practice’s patient records and other sensitive information stored locally, on-site, on computer hard drives, or practice servers.
+This leaves them vulnerable to theft or damage, despite backups and security routines.
 HIPAA breaches result in heavy fines and loss of credibility in the eyes of your patients.

-The benefits of cloud-based PMS to achieve sustainable scale are undeniable.
-The cloud-based practice management solution from CareStack provides you with a centralized control of patient information and practice metrics.
+The benefits of cloud-based PMS to achieving sustainable scaling are undeniable.
+The cloud-based practice management solution from CareStack provides you with centralized control of patient information and practice metrics.
 Moreover, regular updates, cost savings, data accessibility, and improved security are factors that contribute to the organizational scalability of your multi-location dental organization.